ytsaurus/ytsaurus/yt/docs/README.md

 - In Russian: https://ytsaurus.tech/docs/ru
 - In English: https://ytsaurus.tech/docs/en

 Documentation is built and published using the [Diplodoc](https://diplodoc.com/en/) open-source platform.
 Content is written using the Yandex Flavored Markdown (YFM).
-It is a Markdown dialect supplemented with unique elements from other markup languages and template engines, such as notes, tabs, reusable content, etc. For more information, see the [YFM Syntax](#yfm-syntax) section.
+It is a Markdown dialect supplemented with unique elements from other markup languages and template engines, such as notes, tabs, reusable content, etc. For more information, see the [YFM Syntax Quick Reference](#yfm-syntax-quick-reference) section.

 Documentation is released asynchronously from the main branch.
 The release cycle is once a week.